 Enjoy Your Retirement

 You have worked some 50 years of your life.
-So, when it is time to retire, it should be something to celebrate and look forward to rather than dread it.
+So, retirement should be something to celebrate and look forward to rather than dread it.
 You are the master of your retirement and if you take care of several key aspects today, it can be a fulfilling one.

-In reality, what constitutes retirement can be drilled down to the following stages.
-Some may experience all four while others may experience less.
+What constitutes retirement can be drilled down to the following stages.

 During Stage 1 a person may have just retired and is still independent.
 There maybe actively travelling or they even undertake contract work on selected days.
 Some may help out with their children’s family.
 So, their lifestyles will start to change.